npr/taskscheduler/README.md

 ## USAGE

-Before you can use taskscheduler you have to configure couple of things:
+Before you can use taskscheduler you have to configure it:

 ### Setup